22222/gogs-adsync/README.md

 * `SyncIntervalHours`: How often the sync runs
 * `MinimumTimeOfDay`, `MaximumTimeOfDay`: Can be used to make sure the sync only runs at night (or any interval you want)
-* `ActiveDirectoryGroupContainer`: The base container for all of your Active Directory groups?
-You might be able to leave this blank.
+* `ActiveDirectoryGroupContainer`: The base container for all of your Active Directory groups.
+You can leave this out to search through all ActiveDirectory groups, probably?
 * `GogsApiUrl`: The URL to your Gogs installation's API (like `https://try.gogs.io/api/v1/`)
 * `GogsUsername`: An Gogs user with enough permissions to create users and organizations
 * `GogsPassword`: Set this if you want to use password authentication with the Gogs API